 Find your way out of the 8-acre “South Texas Maize” together and then set the kids free to play gaga ball, tetherball, and cornhole to their heart’s content.
 There are hayrides, a double barrel train, hay bales to play on, and a 80′ triple slide

 Of course, there is plenty of nods to Texas traditions as well.
 Fill up on smoked meats and turkey legs or snack on some kettle corn or chicharron.
-The ranch is open Thursday through Sunday from mid-September through mid-November.
+The patch open October 6th.

 Planning a special event for a group?
 Reserve a campfire spot for up to 50 people on weekend evenings!
 The ranch will supply the firewood and picnic tables and benches.